hepix-virtualisation/vmcatcher/README.md

 ###### VMCATCHER\_EVENT\_DC\_IDENTIFIER

 Unique identifier of the image.
-Its suggested that image producers use RFC 4122 UUID for `Virtual Machine Image List`{.literal} this allows updating the list, and uniqueness.
+Its suggested that image producers use RFC 4122 UUID for `Virtual Machine Image List` this allows updating the list, and uniqueness.